 - High entry point, so not ideal for kittens or seniors

 - Open top means the litter box contents are on display

-By doing this, your cat has privacy and security when they do to the toilet without having to awkwardly access their litter tray through a doorway or hole at the top.
+By doing this, your cat has privacy and security when they go to the toilet without having to awkwardly access their litter tray through a doorway or hole at the top.
 It also means their litter is hidden from sight, which I find much more aesthetically pleasing.
 Plus, large dogs cannot climb inside and make a mess, making it a perfect option for multi-pet households.

 The semi-enclosed design also helps to contain all mess while keeping the litter box well-ventilated.
 Moreover, any litter that gets stuck to your cat’s paws will be removed as they walk over the grate on their exit.
-This is great at reducing litter tracking and limiting the mess made outside the tray.
+This greatly reduces litter tracking and limits the mess made outside the tray.

 What’s more, this litter box also has a built-in LED light that automatically turns on when you open the front door for cleaning.
 It will then switch off automatically after 5 minutes.
-The light does require batteries which will need replacing, but it makes cleaning and scooping at all hours much easier.
+The light requires batteries that will need replacing, but it makes cleaning and scooping at all hours much easier.

 The only downside of this litter box is that despite its large size (22 x 11 x 24 inches), it is only suitable for cats weighing 18lbs or less.
 Unfortunately, this is because the size of the opening is a little narrow for chunkier cats.
-However, it is a great option for seniors who can walk in and out of the tray easily without too much pressure on their joints.
+However, I think it’s a great option for seniors, as they can easily walk in and out of the tray without putting too much pressure on their joints.